Batman, Turkey: Batman University

 The city also has a university, Batman University, which was founded on 27 May 2007.
 It employs about 140 staff members and has the faculties of Science and Letters, Technical Education, and Engineering, which mostly cover topics about engineering, business, and administration.
 About 2,500 students, who come from different parts of Turkey, study at the university.
 The university is part of the Erasmus foreign student exchange program.

 Sport

 Association football is the most popular sport in Batman.
-The city has a professional football club, Batman Petrolspor, which was formed in 1960 and plays in the third division TFF Third League.
+The city has a professional football club, Batman Petrolspor, which was formed in 1960 and plays in the third division TFF 3.
+Lig.
 The club was named after the petroleum industry of the city.
 Another local football team, 72 Batmanspor, participates in the Amateur League.
 There is a football stadium in Batman, which has a seating capacity of 4,900 spectators.

 Another popular sport is wrestling.
 Freestyle wrestlers from Batman have won national competitions, and Ali Riza Alan won gold in 1970 and silver in 1974 in world championships in the weight category under 52 kg.
 The major sport venue of Batman, Atatürk Sports Hall, can accommodate 1,000 spectators and supports many athletics, such as badminton, basketball, gymnastics, wrestling, folk dance, handball, martial arts (such as kurash, judo, aikido, wushu, karate and taekwondo), table tennis, volleyball and swimming.